MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-integration.md

     ```

 > [!NOTE]
-> If you have Microsoft Defender Application Guard enabled, you will be unable to register your Windows Admin Center gateway with Azure or sign in to Azure.
+> If you have Microsoft Defender Application Guard enabled for your browser, you won't be able to register Windows Admin Center with Azure or sign into Azure.

 ## Stay updated